C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 <!--Keep your eyes open when you next read a newspaper and look out for maps that are used to depict data (e.g. movements of migration, war reports, climate and weather reports, trade routes, etc.).-->

+## 5 Counter-Cartography: shaking up the idea of a “scientific” map

+By Eliane Schmid

+All the different map examples you have studied above, have shown how varied the design of maps can be, despite the existence of a set of elements that most maps ought to include.
+We have also learned, that the primary goal of mapping is to pass on information: map users should get a spatial sense and understanding of data, as well as engage with a specific story.
+But beyond these more conventional examples of maps, there is also a movement to uncloak maps from their scientific veil.
+Maps do not depict the one truth.
+We learned in the story On Exactitude in Science that this is neither possible nor desirable.

+### 5.a

+Watch the first 6 minutes of [This Is Not an Atlas - A Documentary on Counter-Cartographies](https://www.youtube.com/watch?v=T8-GKyy3j6I).

+Then answer the following questions:

+* Why should we rethink the trustworthiness of maps?
+* What does it take to remove the “counter” in counter-cartography?
+* Are the maps in assignments A1 and A2 examples of cartography that need to be reassessed? <!--we need to mention specific maps here but I am lost with A1 and A2, see with Eliane>

+### 5.b
+Explore the website [Remapping Zurich](https://remappingzurich.ch/). <!--this is now down, we need to find another example>

+*	What different kinds of mapping did this project engage with?
+Do they still count as maps?
+Why?
+Why not?
+*	What is the benefit of maps not being “scientific”?
+How can we play with different designs?
+*	Why are maps such powerful tools for communication?
+How can this be useful in historical analysis and dissemination?
+*	What is the value of thinking about space?
+How can it help us become conscious of different lived experiences – also in the past?

+### 5.c

+Draw two maps of your daily commute to school, university, work, hobby, or similar.
+One map should depict the path you take in the morning, on a warm and sunny day, where everything goes according to plan.
+The other map should illustrate your path home, when it is dark, rainy and cold, and something does not go according to plan: there is a train strike, a traffic jam, your bike has a flat tire, you need to pick up your child from pre-school earlier, you forget your keys, etc.

+How do your maps differ depending on the time of day and the contextual circumstances?
+Is it the same map?
+Are some elements more prominent than others?
+Do you take a different path?

+Think about how your personal background shapes the way you perceive space and how you consequently represent that perception on a piece of paper.
+Think about how your map design would change if you had a different personal background.
+How would that change your design?

 <!--https://www.visionscarto.net/des-cartes-pour-denoncer-l-imperialisme-->